converged-computing/metrics-operator-experiments/performance/docker/README.md

 The stuff in each container.
 For build specifics, config files, and data, you should reference the associated directory with the Dockerfile for each container below.
 A lot of these have dependencies that I didn't document - ping me if you need me to shell into a container and look something up!

-**Imporant** many of these have custom code / configs - please look at the Dockerfile.
+**Important** many of these have custom code / configs - please look at the Dockerfile.

 ## Google GPU